ericstar20/Kobe_Shot_Classification_Analysis/README.md

 Using the dataset to find the best model for predicting the next shot will make it or nor.

 ## Getting Started
-I used four steps to achieve this submission.
 * 1. Data Cleaning.\
      To polish my data clean skill, I randomly assign missing values into my dataset.
      Then, using histogram and the correlation across the dataset to find the trend or relationships among the dataset.